 - Fire Emblem: You can make this happen if you put off getting an A support between two characters until the final battle.

-- Mass Effect: In the first game, just before heading through the Mu Mass Relay in pursuit of Saren.
-In Mass Effect 2, during the hours leading up to the suicide mission through the Omega-4 Mass Relay.
+- The Romance Sidequest of the first two games will reach its climax just before the endgame.
+In the first game, it happens just before heading through the Mu Mass Relay in pursuit of Saren.
+In Mass Effect 2, it's during the hours leading up to the suicide mission through the Omega-4 Mass Relay.
 In both games, this trope applies only if you sufficiently nurtured a relationship with a romanceable character throughout the course of the game.
 Something about uncharted Mass Relays seems to heighten hormone levels in organic species...